 Public Education Institute

 One of the most important institutions for immigrant integration is K-12 education.
 Immigrants are assets to our country, and if the children of immigrants have full access to high-quality education, they can become more successful adult community members.
 As we prepare new content for the upcoming free online workshop Immigrant Student Success: Strategies and Tools for K-12 and Adult Educators hosted by The Immigrant Learning Center’s Public Education Institute on July 9 and 10 from 11:00 AM to 2:00 PM EDT, we are looking back at some of the best strategies presented by our experts in past years.
-We encourage you to register for this free professional development opportunity to learn the latest in best practices in education that includes and supports all students!
+We encourage you to register for this free professional development opportunity to learn the latest in best practices in education that include and support all students!

 While the research consistently shows that parental involvement increases student achievement, particularly for minority students, many schools experience difficulty partnering or even communicating with immigrant families.
 In our annual online workshop Immigrant Student Success, we routinely hear from educators seeking support in this area.
 Our expert speakers say that building this critical relationship is about more than just opening the doors and hoping families will reach out.
 Here are some steps that every school and district can take.

-1. Know their rights
+1. Know parents’ rights

 - The right to weigh in on school board policies, regulations and committees